Lorentzian Cheeger-Gromov convergence and temporal functions: Convergence of semi-Riemannian manifolds

 \begin{proof}[Proof of Theorem \ref{teor:uniqueness_semi-riemannian}] For the first assertion, construct an isometry as follows.
 Choose $B_p\in \B_p$, take the basis $B_{\tilde p}$ provided by Lemma \ref{lema3}, and let $L$ be the linear isometry $T_pM \longrightarrow\tilde T_{\tilde p}\tilde M$ satisfying $L (B_p)=B_{\tilde p}$.
 Now, define:

 This map, as well as all $\tilde \phi_i ^{-1}\circ \phi_i$ are defined on the whole $\B^A(r_0)$ because their domains and codomains depend on the exponential map as in Lemma \ref{lema2}.
-Now, The $C^2$ uniform convergence of $\{\tilde \phi_i ^{-1}\circ \phi_i)_{p}^*(\tilde g)\}$ to $g$ stated in Lemma \ref{lema3} permits a similar reasoning as in Lemma \ref{lema1}.
-Namely, first it implies the convergence of the corresponding Levi-Civita connections $\{\tilde \phi_i ^{-1}\circ \phi_i)_{p}^*(\tilde \nabla)\}$ to $\nabla$ and, then, the $C^1$-dependence of the parallel transport with the initial condition will make to converge uniformly $F^*(\tilde g)$ to $g$.\footnote{ Notice that the required convergence at this step as well as in Lemma \ref{lema1}, is $C^2$ because this implies that the Christoffel symbols (as coefficients in the ODE system for parallel transport) are $C^1$.
-This agrees with the regularity required for the classical Cartan--Ambrose--Hicks theorem, where a map similar to $F$ is constructed and the existence of an isometry is obtained under the preservation of the radial curvature (notice that this theorem can be extended to the affine case \cite[Theorem 4]{NY} and, then, to the semi-Riemannian one).} Finally, the fact the $F$ is an isometry also implies $F (\B^A(r_0)) = \tilde \B^A(r_0)$ by the construction of these convex neighborhoods.
+Now, The $C^2$ uniform convergence of $\{(\tilde \phi_i ^{-1}\circ \phi_i)_{p}^*(\tilde g)\}$ to $g$ stated in Lemma \ref{lema3} permits a similar reasoning as in Lemma \ref{lema1}.
+Namely, first it implies the convergence of the corresponding Levi-Civita connections $\{(\tilde \phi_i ^{-1}\circ \phi_i)_{p}^*(\tilde \nabla)\}$ to $\nabla$ and, then, the $C^1$-dependence of the parallel transport with the initial condition will make to converge uniformly $F^*(\tilde g)$ to $g$.\footnote{ Notice that the required convergence at this step as well as in Lemma \ref{lema1}, is $C^2$ because this implies that the Christoffel symbols (as coefficients in the ODE system for parallel transport) are $C^1$.
+This agrees with the regularity required for the classical Cartan--Ambrose--Hicks theorem, where a map similar to $F$ is constructed and the existence of an isometry is obtained under the preservation of the radial curvature (notice that this theorem can be extended to the affine case \cite[Theorem 4]{NY} and, then, to the semi-Riemannian one).} Finally, the fact the $F$ is an isometry also implies $F (\B^A(r_0)) = \tilde \B^A(r_0)$ by the construction of these convex neighborhoods.\footnote{We use \textit{convex neighborhoods} in the sense of O'Neill \cite[Definition 5.5]{Oneill}, that is, an open set which is a (star-shaped) normal neighborhood of all its points.}